bekk/bekk-christmas/post/javascript/not-breaking-the-web.md

 And.
 If you have the time, take a stroll down memory lane and read [Eirik's article from last year's calendar](https://javascript.christmas/2018/1) on the committee work and the standard itself.

-Or, if you're lucky, perhaps one of the calendar hatches will be written by one of the maintainers of EcmaScript?
+Or, if you're lucky, perhaps one of the coming calendar hatches will be written by one of the maintainers of EcmaScript?
 Who knows😏.

 # Follow the calendar!